Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Data Preprocessing

 \subsection{Data imputation}

-Although the majority of studies neglect the importance of data imputation methods and simply handle missing values by substituting a cross-sectional mean or median \citep{green2017characteristics, gu2020empirical}, we adopt a distinct approach to ensure the integrity of the concept information set, which is crucial in bottleneck modeling.
+Although the majority of studies neglect the importance of data imputation methods and simply handle missing values by substituting a cross-sectional mean or median \parencite{green2017characteristics, gu2020empirical}, we adopt a distinct approach to ensure the integrity of the concept information set, which is crucial in bottleneck modeling.

 For variables representing firm characteristics, we primarily employ the Last Observation Carried Forward (LOCF) method.
 This technique assumes that the most recent observation remains valid until updated information becomes available, thereby maintaining temporal continuity over short gaps.
 This approach also mirrors real-world information flow, as the last observation reflects the data actually observed by investors until the next public update.